Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 The transport improvements include:

-• New 4-lane SH29 from Redwood Lane to the new Takitimu North Link interchange, with underpasses at Tauriko Village and Cambridge Road.
+• New 4-lane SH29 from Redwood Lane to the new Takitimu North Link Interchange, with overbridges at Tauriko Village and Cambridge Road.

-• A new grade-separated interchange at Takitimu Drive Toll Road, connecting SH29, SH29A, and SH36.
+• A new interchange at Takitimu Drive Toll Road, connecting SH29, SH29A, and SH36, and upgrades to the Takitimu Drive roundabout.

-• Existing SH29A widened to 6 lanes (2 bus-only, 4 general traffic) from Takitimu Drive Toll Road to Barkes Corner.
+• Existing SH29A widened to 4 lanes from Takitimu Drive Toll Road to Barkes Corner.

 Tauriko Enabling Works project

-The scope of the upgrades will be refined through the investment case process to align with the RoNS standards and in accordance with the GPS 2024, looking at construction phasing, value for money and affordability.
+The upgrades have been refined through the investment case process, aligning with the RoNS standards and in accordance with the GPS 2024.

 Close